Rebecca Gayle Howell

-Rebecca Gayle Howell (born August 10, 1975, in Lexington, Kentucky) is an American writer, literary translator, and editor.
+Rebecca Gayle Howell (born August 10, 1975, in Lexington, Kentucky) is an American writer, literary translator, and librettist.
 In 2019 she was named a United States Artists Fellow.

 Education

 Howell was born to a working-class family in Lexington, Kentucky on August 10, 1975.
-She earned her BA and her MA at the University of Kentucky, her MFA at Drew University, and her PhD at Texas Tech University, where she studied under Curtis Bauer.
-Howell also apprenticed under the Southern experimental art photographer and writer James Baker Hall, as well as the leading Jewish feminist poet, Alicia Ostriker.
-Other mentors include Carolyn Forché, Nikky Finney, Gerald Stern, Wendell Berry, W.S.
-Merwin, and Jean Valentine.
+She earned her BA and her MA at the University of Kentucky, her MFA at Drew University, and her PhD at Texas Tech University.
+Her mentors included Nikky Finney, Wendell Berry, W.S.
+Merwin, Jean Valentine, Gerald Stern, and Alicia Ostriker.

 Career

 Poetry

-Her first book Render / An Apocalypse was selected by Nick Flynn for the Cleveland State University Poetry Center's First Book Prize (2013).
-Render / An Apocalypse also received a cover review in The Los Angeles Times, The Nautilus Award, and a finalist shortlist for Foreword Review's INDIES Book of the Year.
-In 2016, Burnaway: Art of the South named it a Best Book of the Year.
+Howell's first book Render / An Apocalypse was selected by Nick Flynn for the Cleveland State University Poetry Center's First Book Prize (2013).
+Render / An Apocalypse also received The Nautilus Award, a shortlist for Foreword Review's INDIES Book of the Year, and a cover review in The Los Angeles Times.
+Burnaway: Art of the South also named it a Best Read of 2016.
 In 2020 literary critic Jennifer Ashton featured Render / An Apocalypse in her chapter "Ecology, Ethics, and the Apocalyptic Lyric in Recent American Poetry" for Apocalypse in American Literature and Culture (Cambridge University Press).
+In 2023, Alicia Ostriker wrote a new introduction to the book for its 10th anniversary.

-American Purgatory, her second book, was selected by Don Share for The Sexton Prize and was published in both Great Britain and the United States in 2017.
-American Purgatory was also a finalist for Foreword Review's INDIES Book of the Year.
-The book was named a must read by The Courier-Journal,The Millions and Poetry London.
+American Purgatory, Howell's second book, was selected by Don Share for The Sexton Prize and was published in both Great Britain and the United States in 2017.
+American Purgatory was also shortlisted for Foreword Review's INDIES Book of the Year.
+The book was named a must read by The Courier-Journal, The Millions and Poetry London.
 Other reviewers included ArtsATL, Nashville Review, The Arkansas Democrat-Gazette, and The Rumpus.

-In March 2023, Howell released What Things Cost: an anthology for the people, which she co-edited Ashley M. Jones and associate editor Emily Jalloul (University Press of Kentucky).
-The collection has received a starred review from Publisher's Weekly, a notable anthology for 2023 by Poetry & Writers, and a best Southern book of 2023 by Southern Review of Books.
-What Things Cost is called by the publisher, "the first major anthology of labor writing in nearly a century," and all proceeds go to benefit The Poor People's Campaign.